algorithmiaio/sample-apps/algo-dev-demo/h2o/README.md

 Note: once you've done this, you can delete `main.java`, since the `apply()` method of `YOUR_ALGO_NAME.java` is now the algorithm's main entry point

 #### Publish your algorithm
-1. GIT Add, Commit, and Push your changes
+1. Git Add, Commit, and Push your changes
 2. Head back to your algorithm's webpage and click the "Source" tab to start up the Web IDE
 3. Click "Compile" and wait for success (ignore any warnings about "dependency.SystemPath"), then test your algo by giving it empty String input (`""`) on the Web Console below the IDE
 4. Click "Publish" and walk through the dialogs